aimenabdulaziz/Compilers/README.md

 # CS57 - Compilers
 ## Aimen Abdulaziz (F0055HS), Spring 2023

-MiniC

-- Can't have more than one expression in one line.
-- MiniC always have two external declarations
-- [will update later]

 ## Building and Running the Program

 1. Clone the repository and navigate to the root directory.